Field Service for Energy, Power & Utilities Industry

 Thanks to new online services, everything from service to e-shops to smart home solutions to e-mobility concepts to heating and cooling plans are falling under the umbrella of one industry: Energy, Power & Utilities.
 This is reshaping how customers view the industry.
 Rather than a traditional invisible provider of energy, power companies are being deemed as “my” source for innovative products and services in the energy sector.
 This has created a never before and wholly unique relationship to the customer.
 The industry now has the opportunity to offer customer bundles, which is driving new potential for cross-selling and upselling.

-By facilitating the rollout of new operational processes, service partner integration, and resource planning, Coresystems FSM and Crowd Services solutions can offer the structure needed for a seamless transition.
+By facilitating the rollout of new operational processes, service partner integration, and resource planning, SAP Field Service Management and SAP Crowd Service can offer the structure needed for a seamless transition.
 This includes services for the integration of renewable energy and the dissemination of more intelligence into the grid along the lines of smart meters and load management.

 6 Challenges in Field Services in the Energy, Power & Utilities Industry